-I have worked with and played nearly all of the major brands of digital pianos throughout the years including Yamaha, Roland, Casio, Kawai, Kurzweil, Korg, Technics, Nord, Gem, Suzuki, and many more.
+I have worked with and played nearly all of the major brands of digital pianos (also known as electric pianos) throughout the years including Yamaha, Roland, Casio, Kawai, Kurzweil, Korg, Technics, Nord, Gem, Suzuki, and many more.
 I have played them professionally, recreationally, taught lessons on them and know how they work.
 There are always used digital pianos for sale on eBay, CraigsList, in various ads on-line and locally, in piano stores and various music stores.
 There seems to be no shortage of used digital pianos and a few are good and many are bad, and some are some in-between.
-Some models are newer, some are older, and some have useful technology, but many used digital pianos are outdated in terms of not having a piano sound & key action along with having unseen internal wear, and therefore not worth owning.
+Some models are newer, some are older, and some have useful technology, but many used digital pianos are outdated in terms of not having a good piano sound & key action along with having unseen internal wear, and therefore not worth owning.

 |Used digital piano|